-- That the Board of Education reiterate their commitment to use the capital funds generated from the sale of the underground airspace at Lord Roberts Annex to BC Hydro for the construction of Coal Harbour Elementary and a replacement K 7 elementary school at Lord Roberts Annex; [Deemed not necessary Board of Education motion already adopted] - That the District continues to work with the City of Vancouver to construct Coal Harbour Elementary and develop a catchment and enrolment plan for the school. - That the District build on the initial work done on a Capital Asset Management Plan to develop a comprehensive strategic plan to guide the District in effectively managing the asset inventory in the future. - That the Board of Education approve an annual budget allocation for the next three years to hire real estate consultants to negotiate financial arrangements with developers to generate capital fund revenue to support enhancing capital projects and the workforce housing initiative. - That the District updates the addition and expansion project requests in the 2020-2021 Five-Year Capital Plan for Board of Education approval, including determining the need for elementary schools at Olympic Village, East Fraser Lands and Wesbrook at UBC, secondary school space at King George Secondary and the need for additional capacity in the North Hamber study area.
+- That the District build on the initial work done on a Capital Asset Management Plan to develop a comprehensive strategic plan to guide the District in effectively managing the asset inventory in the future. - That the District updates the addition and expansion project requests in the 2020-2021 Five-Year Capital Plan for Board of Education approval, including determining the need for elementary schools at Olympic Village, East Fraser Lands and WesBrook at UBC, secondary school space at King George Secondary and the need for additional capacity in the North Hamber study area. - That the District continue to maximize opportunities for the provision of child care space within VBE facilities, while recognizing that its primary obligation is to provide K-12, including Adult Education, educational programs.